 Secrets of a Secondary Character: How to Give Them Life and Prominence in Your Story

-Have you ever wondered why some secondary characters remain etched in our memory, even more than the protagonists?
+Have you ever wondered why some secondary characters stay etched in our memory, even more than the protagonists?
 In the fascinating world of illustration and comics, these seemingly minor characters can be the key to elevating your narrative to new heights.
 Get ready to dive into the best-kept secrets of creating unforgettable secondary characters.

 In this article, we’ll unravel the mysteries behind these crucial characters who are often the heart and soul of the best stories.
 From how they contrast with the protagonist to how they develop their own fascinating lives, you’ll discover proven techniques to bring your secondary characters to life in a way that will captivate your readers.